 The Killarney parkrun is a great way to get out and about in Killarney National Park on a Saturday morning.
 The weekly event takes place at 9:30 every Saturday morning and is one of the hundreds of parkruns taking place across the world each week.
-Set in the magnificent surroundings of the Muckross area of Killarney National Park, parkrun will get your weekend off to a great start!
+Set in the magnificent surroundings of Killarney House & Gardens, parkrun will get your weekend off to a great start!

 The parkrun story

 Parkrun is a great example of how a simple idea can turn into an event and eventually a movement.
 Starting back in 2004 with a handful of runners in the UK, parkrun events are now running in 14 countries every weekend of the year.
 The concept is simple – A free, timed 5km run every week at the same time in the same place, which happens to be a park.
 All parkruns are organised and managed by volunteers, most of whom are parkrunners themselves.

 The Killarney parkrun started in the summer of 2015 and has become a well-established fixture every Saturday morning since then.
 The run goes ahead all year round and attracts runners and walkers of all abilities and shapes and sizes.
 Although the event is timed and requires (free) registration, it is not a ‘race’ as such, so it’s a great way for beginners to get a feel for running a timed event.